fsferrara/blog/source/_posts/working-together-in-a-global-company.md

 tags:
   - global-worker
 ---
-I still remember when I joined Hotels.com technology team and how much excited I was to start such a new challenge.
+I still remember when I joined the Hotels.com technology team and how excited I was to start such a new challenge.
 Since the very early days, I noticed that working in a global company is quite different from working in the same building.
 That is obvious, I know, but it wasn’t easy to get used to the new way of working.

 I missed getting in touch with new teammates, and sometimes felt isolated from others and had the feeling of being a *remote worker*.
 Later on, only when I started working from home for 2 days per week, I realized that working in a *global team* has a lot in common with the *remote work*.